Nickelodeon Animation Studio: 1990–1998: Precursors and origin

-1998–2009: As Nickelodeon Animation Studio
+1998–2007: As Nickelodeon Animation Studio

 In 1996, Albie Hecht, then-president of Film and TV Entertainment for Nickelodeon, met with Nickelodeon artists for a brainstorming session on the elements of their ideal studio, and, with their feedback (and some inspiration from the fabled Willy Wonka chocolate factory), created "a playful, inspirational and cutting-edge lab which will hopefully give birth to the next generation of cartoon classics."
 He added, "For me, this building is the physical manifestation of a personal dream, which is that when people think of cartoons, they'll say Nicktoons."
 Nickelodeon and parent company Viacom threw a bash to celebrate the opening of the new Nicktoons animation studio on March 4, 1998.
 During the launch party, a gathering of union labor supporters formed a picket line to protest Nickelodeon's independent hiring practices outside the studio's iron gates.

 Located at 231 West Olive Avenue in Burbank, California, the 72,000 sqft facility, designed by Los Angeles architecture firm AREA, houses 200–300 employees and up to five simultaneous productions.
 It also contains a miniature golf course (with a hole dedicated to Walt Disney), an indoor basketball course/screening room, an artists' gallery, a studio store, and a fountain that shoots green water into the air.
 The Nicktoons studio houses five, project driven production units.
 Each has its own color and design environment and includes a living room, writer's lounge, and storyboard conference room.
-The studio also has a Foley stage (for recording live sound effects), a post-production area, sound editing and mixing rooms and an upstairs loft area with skylights for colorists.
+The studio also has a foley stage, a post-production area, sound editing and mixing rooms and an upstairs loft area with skylights for colorists.

 In September 1999, Nickelodeon opened a major new digital animation studio at 1633 Broadway in Manhattan.
 The New York studio primarily took over production of Nick Jr. animated properties.
 At the same time, the Los Angeles facility animated the intro for The Amanda Show.

 It was reported in 2005 that the Burbank studio was up for sale; this was later corrected, as the owner of the building was selling it.

 In mid-2006, Nickelodeon announced a collaboration with DreamWorks Animation to create shows based on DWA's films.
 The first DWA co-production was The Penguins of Madagascar, which would eventually premiere in November 2008 (followed by 2011's Kung Fu Panda: Legends of Awesomeness and 2013's Monsters vs. Aliens).

-In 2007, Nick launched El Tigre: The Adventures of Manny Rivera (the first Nicktoon created in Adobe Flash) and Tak and the Power of Juju (based on the video game series of the same name).
-Back at the Barnyard (a spinoff of the theatrical film Barnyard) was released that same year.